kwadrnt/rails-validations-errors/readme.md

 ## Displaying Errors to the User

-In the `airplane-app` what currently happens when we try to submit invalid data to the database via the `airplanes#new` view?
+In the `airplane_app` what currently happens when we try to submit invalid data to the database via the `airplanes#new` view?

 >As a user how are you supposed to know that something went wrong and what you are supposed to do about it?